 California's Global Warming Solutions Act of 2006 (Assembly Bill 32 or AB 32) sets forth an aggressive program to reduce greenhouse gases (GHGs) from nearly every sector of the state's economy, including manufacturing, electricity, transportation, agriculture, consumer products, and others.
 The primary objective of AB 32 is to implement emission reduction strategies and programs that reduce GHG emissions to 1990 levels by the year 2020 initially, with additional reductions by the year 2050.

-Independent Verification Requirement for GHG Reporting Program
+Third-Party Verification Requirements for GHG Mandatory Reporting Program (MRR)

-As part of AB 32, the California Air Resources Board (ARB) promulgated mandatory reporting regulations (MRR) in December 2007 that require entities to calculate and report their GHG emissions for specific industry sectors and for general stationary combustion sources with emissions greater than or equal to 10,000 metric tons (MT) of CO2e per year.
-In addition, for those facilities with emissions that equal or exceed 25,000 MT-CO2e per year, accredited third-party verification is required (and AB 32 cap-and-trade obligations apply).
+As part of AB 32, the California Air Resources Board (CARB) promulgated mandatory reporting regulations (MRR) in December 2007 that require entities to calculate and report their GHG emissions for specific industry sectors and general stationary combustion sources with emissions greater than or equal to 10,000 metric tons (MT) of CO2e per year.
+Also, for those facilities with emissions that equal or exceed 25,000 MT-CO2e per year, accredited third-party verification is required (and AB 32 cap-and-trade obligations apply).
 The independent verification of GHG emissions data by an accredited verification body (VB) is an important element of ARB's MRR and cap-and-trade regulation to ensure reliable and accurate data.

-Offset projects can be used to generate GHG offset credits, which represent a removal or reduction of GHGs by a measurable, quantifiable, and verifiable activity.
+Compliance Offset projects can be used to generate GHG offset credits, which represent a removal or reduction of GHGs by a measurable, quantifiable, and verifiable activity.
 All compliance offset projects must be developed according to ARB-approved compliance offset protocols.
 To be eligible providers of ARB offset credits, offset project operators must register their offset projects with an approved offset project registry.
 Furthermore, offset projects must be independently verified by an accredited offset verification body, which has the required verification staff who are trained and accredited for the specific type of offset project.
 Once verified, the offsets generated from the offset project may be sold to AB 32 subject entities, who can use a limited number of offset credits to satisfy up to 8% of their annual compliance obligations under the cap-and-trade program.

-- Proven Track Record: As one of the most active ARB-accredited verification bodies in California, Trinity completes more than 50 verifications annually, with resoundingly positive feedback.
+- Proven Track Record: As one of the most active ARB-accredited verification bodies in California, Trinity completes more than 50 third-party verifications annually, with resoundingly positive feedback.

 - Recognized Industry Leader: Trinity is recognized as an industry leader in air quality and climate change issues.

-- Cost Effectiveness: Trinity offers cost-competitive project budgets and works efficiently using in-house checklists, protocols, and other tools developed during extensive GHG emissions verification/inventory projects.
+- Cost-Effectiveness: Trinity offers cost-competitive project budgets and works efficiently using in-house checklists, protocols, and other tools developed during extensive GHG emissions verification/inventory projects.

 - ARB and EPA MRR reporting